Azure/azure-iot-device-ecosystem/get_started/debian-linux-insys-smart-c.md

 -   In the Administration -> Container menu, click on Browse in the Import container section.
 Select the container file and click on Import container.
 -   Generate a configuration for the imported container by clicking on the magic wand symbol.
 -   Configure the imported container by clicking on the pen symbol.
--   Under Bridge to IP net, select the network of the INSYS Smart Device to which your application is connected.
+-   Under Bridge to IP net, select the network of the Industrial 4G Router MRO-L200 Device to which your application is connected.
 -   Specify an IP address for the container in this network.
 -  Under User group for CLI without authentication, select Read/Write.
 -   Click on Save Settings.